nod-ai/SHARK-TestSuite/e2eshark/README.md

 4. cp -pr pytorch/operators/conv2d/model.py .
 5. modify model.py
 6. You can run 'python ./model.py' to see input and output values printed to test

-7.
-8. once your model.py is ready, you can go to root of the e2eshark test directory and run test as below
+Once your model.py is ready, you can go to root of the e2eshark test directory and run test as below
    ```
    python ./run.py --upto torch-mlir -c "your torch mlir build dir" --tests pytorch/operators/maxpool_2d_large --mode direct
    ```